-Talks suitable for diverse audiences including realtors, women’s groups, spiritual/lifestyle/health conferences, volunteers, and horticultural conventions:
+Talks suitable for diverse audiences including realtors, women’s groups, church services, spiritual/lifestyle/health conferences, volunteers, and horticultural conventions:

 What Do YOU Want To Grow?
 Planting personal power.